GingerAdonis/SoBoss/README.md

 # SoBoss
-Simple Sonos group manager that can run on a Raspberry Pi or any other device that supports nodejs.
+Simple Sonos group manager that runs on a Raspberry Pi and any other device that supports nodejs.